 Catatumbo Lightning in Popular Culture

 Regardless of whether Venezuela's eternal storm lasts for the rest of eternity, it's already made a significant impact on the world.
-The dialogue the Catatumbo Lightning has generated within the scientific community notwithstanding, it's been mentioned in literature as far back as the late 16th century, when Spanish poet Lope de Vega used it as the backdrop for his seminal war epic, "La Dragontea."
+Beyond the dialogue the Catatumbo Lightning has generated within the scientific community, it's been mentioned in literature as far back as the late 16th century, when Spanish poet Lope de Vega used it as the backdrop for his seminal war epic, "La Dragontea."

 How to See the Catatumbo Lightning With Your Own Eyes